-Rule 330.
+MAR 330.
 Closing of the Administrative Record

-At the conclusion of the hearing, the Adjudicator, unless ordering otherwise, must close the administrative record.
+At the conclusion of the hearing, the Adjudicator, unless directing otherwise, must close the administrative record.
 Once the administrative record is closed, no additional evidence will be accepted except upon a showing that the evidence is material and that there was good cause for failure to produce it prior to closing the administrative record.

-- 1. In particular categories of adjudications, such as those in which both parties may not be represented by counsel, an agency may wish to accord broader discretion to the Adjudicator to delay closing the administrative record or to admit additional evidence after its closure.
+1. In particular categories of adjudications, such as those in which both parties may not be represented by counsel, an agency may wish to accord broader discretion to the Adjudicator to delay closing the administrative record or to admit additional evidence after its closure.
 See Admin.
 Conf. of the U.S., Recommendation 90-4, Social Security Disability Program Appeals Process: Supplementary Recommendation, ¶ 4, 55 Fed.
 Reg.
 34,213 (Aug.
-22, 1990). - 2.
-See Rule 100(C) (definition of "administrative record").
-The closing of the administrative record after the hearing does not preclude the Adjudicator or agency from supplementing the administrative record with filings, decisions, orders, and materials from any administrative appellate proceedings that occur after the closing of the administrative record under this rule.
-The purpose of this rule is to limit those materials upon which the Adjudicator can rely in deciding the matter.
+22, 1990).

-Rule 340.
+MAR 340.
 Proposed Findings; Closing Arguments; Briefs